 The UfMS budget is the instrument for the implementation of its work programme.
-The 2021 budget has been drafted using best practices on budgeting methodologies namely the Activity-Based Budgeting (ABB), taking into account the activities to be carried out and the new needs foreseen for the following budgetary period and based on previous years' experience.
-In this regard, the 2021 Work Programme has been drafted under the assumption that activities will be held "physically" as from the second quarter 2021, if the epidemiological situation allows.
-Depending on the evolution of the covid-19 pandemic, the implementation of the activities could be reverted to an on-line format.
+The 2022 budget has been drafted using best practices on budgeting methodologies namely the Activity-Based Budgeting (ABB), considering the activities to be carried out and the new needs foreseen for the following budgetary period and based on previous years' experience.
+In this regard, the 2022 Work Programme has been drafted under the assumption that activities will be held "physically", if the epidemiological situation allows.
+Depending on the evolution of the covid-19 pandemic, the implementation of the activities could be reverted to an online format.

-The total amount of 8,42 MM EUR of the 2021 budget has been maintained at the same level as the one of 2020.
+The total amount of 8,42 MM EUR of the 2022 budget has been maintained at the same level as the one of 2021.

-Owing to sound internal management systems, results of successive audits on UfMS accounts, use of funds and processes, are positive and with unqualified opinions (15 audits: 2 mid-year audits of 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 1st semester 2020).
+Owing to sound internal management systems, results of successive audits on UfMS accounts, use of funds and processes, are positive and with unqualified opinions (17 audits: 2 mid-year audits of 2013, 2014, 2015, 2016, 2017, 2018, 2019,2020 and 1st semester 2021).
 To continue on this basis, the UfM Secretariat is taking further actions in order to sustain improvement in sound financial management over the longer term and increase qualitative dimensions.
 In this respect, Activity-Based Budgeting aims to assure a more efficient use of resources in full coherence with UfM priorities and objectives as per the Work Programme, allowing a stronger steer in the budget process towards increased optimisation and efficiency.